Swallow-tailed bee-eater

-The swallow-tailed bee-eater (Merops hirundineus) is a near passerine bird in the bee-eater family, Meropidae.
+The swallow-tailed bee-eater (Merops hirundineus) is a species of bee-eater native to sub-Saharan Africa.
+It feeds predominantly on insects, especially bees and their relatives, which are caught in flight from an open perch.
+Its vivid colors and forked tail are distinctive.

 Description

-This species, like other bee-eaters, is a richly coloured, slender bird.
+Like other bee-eaters, this is a richly coloured, slender bird.
 Its colours and readily visible forked tail make it unmistakable.
 It is mainly green with a yellow throat, blue gorget and black eye stripe and beak.
-It can reach a length of 20–22 cm, including the long forked green or blue feathers.
+Swallow-tailed bee-eaters can reach a length of 20–22 cm, including the long forked green or blue feathers.
 Sexes are alike.

 Distribution and habitat

 It breeds in savannah woodlands of sub-Saharan Africa.
 It is partially migratory, moving in response to rainfall patterns.
 This is a species which prefers somewhat more wooded country than most bee-eaters.